- Home

 Taking your complaint to the second stage of the complaints process

-You will need to do this within eight weeks of us writing to you with your complaint decision or outcome letter.
+You will need to do this within ten working days of us writing to you with your complaint response.

 You can let us know you want to go to stage two by: